How can anyone in the United States think that bats are scary?

 - Eptesicus fuscus

-- Larger-sized bat with around a 12-inch wingspan.
+- It is a larger bat with around a 12-inch (30 cm) wingspan.

 - Brown fur with black ears, wings, and feet.
 Wings are hairless.

-Big Brown Bats are widespread all over the United States.
+Big Brown Bats are among the most common bats in the United States.

 If you look, you’ll find these bats inside caves, tunnels, or other human structures.